 After all, unless you have a team of experienced engineers to do the job for you, you’re going to have to handle all updates and maintenance yourself, which can take time and expert knowledge that not everyone has.

-This is why MetricFire provides a hosted version of Prometheus for people who want all the benefits of this tool without any of the drawbacks of handling an open-source program alone.
-When you start using Prometheus through MetricFire, our team will quickly set up and configure this tool for use so you don’t have to wait to see the benefits of tracking important metrics for your app.
+This is why MetricFire provides a hosted Prometheus alternative for people who want all the benefits of this tool without any of the drawbacks of handling an open-source program alone.
+When you start using Hosted Graphite through MetricFire, our team will quickly set up and configure this tool for use so you don’t have to wait to see the benefits of tracking important metrics for your app.

-The advantages of using the hosted version of Prometheus through MetricFire don’t stop at the setup stage.
+The advantages of using Hosted Graphite through MetricFire don’t stop at the setup stage.
 They continue for as long as you use this tool, as our team will ensure the latest version is always installed and ready to go when you want to see your metrics.
-And those metrics will be displayed on a Grafana dashboard so you can quickly view and understand what you’re looking for as you work on ways to improve your app.
+Those metrics will be displayed on a Grafana dashboard so you can quickly view and understand what you’re looking for as you work on ways to improve your app.

-When you come to MetricFire for the hosted version of Prometheus, you can count on getting the help of a full-scale platform that comes complete with system, infrastructure, and application monitoring.
+When you come to MetricFire for Hosted Graphite, you can count on getting the help of a full-scale platform that comes complete with system, infrastructure, and application monitoring.
 You’ll also get access to plugins for other open-source tools, meaning you get more functionality when you go through us for help with app metrics.

 If all these benefits interest you, contact MetricFire today to set up a free trial!
 Also, talk to us directly by booking a demo - we’re always happy to talk with you about your company’s monitoring needs.